rreimi/magento-androb-puntopagos/readme.md

 ### Dependencies

-This extension require **pecl http extension** version 1.7 installed and enabled
+This extension requires the **pecl http extension** version 1.7 installed and enabled

 Here is a link for installation instructions on ubuntu:
 [Install pecl http extension on ubuntu 12.04 LTS](http://pmellor.wordpress.com/2013/05/13/adding-http-to-php-on-ubuntu-12-04-lts/)